News

 The lines with label LVM (logical volumes) and DSK (underlying physical disks) shows the disk-activity on system level.

-On process level the disk activity is shows as the amount of data transferred by reads (column RDDSK) and writes (column WRDSK).
+On process level the disk activity is shown as the amount of data transferred by reads (column RDDSK) and writes (column WRDSK).
 Usually the written data is stored in the in-memory page cache before it is physically written to disk.
 When the data is written to the page cache but destroyed before physically written to disk, that amount is reported as cancelled (column WCANCL).

 Disk utilization — key 'd' (wider window)

-When this wider screenshot is compared with the previous one, columns are added for the system level statistics, like the number of Kbytes transferred per read and write request, the total throughput per second for reading and writing, and the average number of requests in the request-queue of the disk driver.
+When this wider screenshot is compared with the previous one, columns are added for the system level statistics, like the number of KiB transferred per read and write request, the total throughput per second for reading and writing, and the average number of requests in the request-queue of the disk driver.

 Variable information — key 'v'